Printing pharmaceutical inserts

 - It is printed on very thin paper

 To ensure that the paper does not tear during printing, it must be printed carefully.
-A characteristic of both the Vision and the Thallo is that both machines are capable of printing on very thin substrates.
+A characteristic of the Vision is that it’s capable of printing on very thin substrates.

 - There is a lot of information about a small sheet of paper